shaw3257/aes/README.md

 ## AES Implementation in Ruby
-This is ruby implementation of AES.
+This is ruby implementation of the AES [spec](http://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.197.pdf).
 I was always curious how it worked, so this implementation favors deriving all look up tables instead of hardcoding them and avoids guarding against attacks, e.g. timing attacks, for the sake of educational clarity.